bow/homepage/contents/blog/012_assembling-the-parsers.md

 ---
 title: Assembling the Parsers
 time: 2012/05/30 22:30
-tags: biopython, python, gsoc, blast, hmmer
+tags: biopython, python, gsoc, blast, hmmer, searchio
 ---

 Last week was probably my busiest GSoC week so far, but also the most rewarding as well.
 I worked on three different parsers for SearchIO: two for BLAST+ and one for the HMMER suite.
 In brief, these are the highlights of my past week: